 Meaning and History

-The line of dolls brought not only fame to its creator but also many problems.
+The line of dolls brought fame to its creator and many problems.
 It was invented by Carter Bryant, one of Barbie’s designers.
-He was then still working for a competing company owned by Mattel.
-Despite this, Bryant took Bratz’s sketches to MGA and got a new position, and immediately resigned from the old one.
-When Mattel found out about this, it sued the former employee, accusing him of violating his employment contract.
+He was still working for a competing company owned by Mattel at the time.
+Despite this, Bryant took Bratz’s sketches to MGA, got a new position, and immediately resigned from the old one.
+When Mattel learned of this, it sued the former employee, accusing him of violating his employment contract.
 Legal disputes continue to this day.
-During this time, a series of dolls managed to change at least six logos.
+During this time, a series of dolls changed at least six logos.

 What is Bratz?

-Bratz is a famous line of dolls introduced in 2001, posing competition for Barbie.
+Bratz is a famous line of dolls introduced in 2001, posing a challenge to Barbie.
 Created by MGA Entertainment Inc., these are not just beautiful toys with similar appearances but rather a group of friends with individual personalities.
 Each doll has its own hobby and unique style.
 They have distinctive facial features, such as large lips, high cheekbones, and wide-open eyes, and have become popular due to their fashionable outfits and hairstyles.

 2001 – 2009

 The first version featured a pink “BRATZ” lettering with bouncing, jagged uppercase letters.
 Above the R was a golden halo, and small five-pointed stars glittered around the word.
-The brand name appeared to be bulging due to the gradient and subtle light outlines.
-All design elements were designed to grab the attention of children.
+The brand name appeared bulging due to the gradient and subtle light outlines.
+All design elements were crafted to capture children’s attention.

 2007

-In 2007, a comedy film in the musical genre, dedicated to the famous line of dolls, was released.
+In 2007, a musical comedy film dedicated to the famous doll line was released.
 Its logo contained the pink lowercase word “Bratz.”
 All letters were linked.
 Above “r,” as before, there was a halo with two asterisks, but it turned pink.
-The volume was created due to light spots in the places of the bends.
+Light spots at the bends created the volume.
 The same emblem was used on some products.

 2010 – 2012